hmcheung/hmcheung.github.io/_pages/publications.md

 Book chapter:
 1. J.-E. Chu*, & <b>Cheung, H. M.</b>: Extratropical Transition of Tropical Cyclones in a Changing Climate. <a href="https://link.springer.com/book/9783031631856" target="_blank">Advances in Hurricane Risk in a Changing Climate</a>, Springer, Cham.
 (Accepted)

-In review:
-1. <b>Cheung, H. M.</b>, & Chu, J. E.* (2024).
-Discernability of the Vertical Vortex Structure of Pre-existing Disturbances and Their Implication for Tropical Cyclone Formation.
-Submitted to  _npj Climate and Atmospheric Science_.

 Peer-reviewed journal articles:
 1. <b>Cheung, H. M.</b>, & Chu, J. E.* (2023). <a href="https://www.nature.com/articles/s41612-023-00470-8" target="_blank">Global increase in destructive potential of extratropical transition events in response to greenhouse warming</a>. _npj Climate and Atmospheric Science_, 6(1), 137.